tadasv/gopdftotext/README.md

 Initial implementation is a simple wrapper around [Poppler](https://poppler.freedesktop.org/) but might change in the future.
-It comes with a Docker file for dependency management so it's advised that you build docker image if popler is not available locally.
+It comes with a Docker file for dependency management so it's advised that you build docker image if poppler is not available locally.

-This service can be used as a building block in ETL pipelines (RAG :rocket:).
+This service can be used as a building block in ETL pipelines (RAG 🚀).

 ## Example